Syed Mohammad Inaamullah

 S. M. Inaamullah, an Ambassador of Pakistan was born on 18 May 1937 in Lahore – Pakistan to an illustrious aristocratic family of Syed Mohammad Uzairullah son of Nawab Syed Mohammad Hamidullah (Civil Servant), whose heritage stems from the Naqabdar families of Gilan, started by the sub-continental lineage of Syed Mohammad Ahmad.

 Originally stemming from Arab origins, the Naqabdars were invited to the Mughal Courts as Judges of Islamic Jurisprudence and Law and served the rulers of the region as advisors and judges.

 Education

-He received his education at an elite school in Lahore – Central Model School (Bronze Medal – Punjab), and went on to Graduate in Political Science & Philosophy from Government College Lahore1957 and subsequently did his Masters in English Literature 1960 from the University of Punjab.
+He received his education at an elite school in Lahore – Central Model School (Bronze Medal – Punjab), and went on to Graduate in Political Science & Philosophy from Government College in Lahore in 1957 and subsequently did his Masters in English Literature in 1960 from the University of Punjab.

 During this period, he obtained his first part-time job at the German Cultural Center in Lahore and went on to head the Center after a few years.

 Following his passion for the German language, he went to further his knowledge in the language at the German Language Institute in Arolsen & Brilon and subsequently did his second master's degree from the Marburg University in Philosophy.